MR

 Share on FacebookShare on Twitter

-With a fixed-term mortgage interest rate, you can have peace of mind knowing that you don’t have to worry about the sudden rise of mortgage interest rates.
+The competitive mortgage rates from Tangerine Bank give you peace of mind knowing that you don’t have to worry about the sudden rise of mortgage interest rates.

-At the end of this Tangerine mortgage rate review, you should be able to make an informed decision on whether to go with a Tangerine mortgage or other mortgages.
+This article will help you make an informed decision on whether to go with a Tangerine mortgage or other mortgages.

 Let’s get started.

-Progressively, it renamed Tangerine in 2012 when it was acquired by Scotiabank (one of the “Big Five” banks in Canada)
+Tangerine Bank was first established as ING Direct Canada in 1997.
+It was named Tangerine in 2012 when the bank was acquired by Scotiabank (one of the “Big Five” banks in Canada)

 Tangerine Bank provides flexible, innovative, accessible and competitive everyday banking products and services to its clients.
 This includes: